iqra22028/iqra-gallery/README.md

- This is my gallery "Iqra Gllery"
+ This is my gallery "Iqra Gallery"